sasilver75/obsidian/AgentInstruct.md

 [[Microsoft Research]]
 [AgentInstruct: Toward Generative Teaching with Agentic Flows](https://arxiv.org/abs/2407.03502v1)
 #zotero
-Takeaway: A agentic workflow for creating synthetic data tailored to helping a language model learn specific skills.
+Takeaway: A agentic workflow for creating synthetic data tailored to helping a language model learn specific skills, given seed documents (eg textbook chapters, blog posts, code data).
 The workflow has three pieces:
 1. ==Content Transformation Flow==: Transform the seed documents by making it more relevant for the skill we're trying to teach.
 2. ==Seed Instruction Generation Flow==: Generate an instruction relevant to the skill and (transformed) seed document.
 Often uses a set of templates specific to the skill.
 3. ==Instruction Refinement Flow==: Use a pair of Suggester and Editor agents to increase the complexity of the task by editing the document/task.